Manage Your Business

 You'll also want to take photos of the scene to document all damage before making changes, and keep track of any expenses incurred.
 "In the digital age it's easy to grab your phone and take pictures and videos every step of the way," Howe says.
 "The more documentation the better."
 And even if a contractor assures you that your insurance covers the work, check with your carrier before agreeing to pay.

 If you already have a loan with the SBA, you may be eligible to defer payments or interest on the loan for a period of time after the disaster.
 In addition, the SBA offers two low-interest loan programs to help small businesses get back on their feet after a natural disaster.
 You can borrow up to $2 million total from the two programs.

 - Physical recovery loans These loans cover damage to your real estate, machinery, equipment, or inventory.
 The term of the loan can be up to 30 years, and the rate ranges from 4 percent to 8 percent, with those businesses that have access to credit elsewhere paying higher rates.

 - Economic injury loans These loans are available only to small business owners who are economically disadvantaged by the disaster.
 The loans have a term of up to 30 years and a rate of 4 percent or less.

 It can take the SBA several months or more to get fully up and running locally after a disaster, so get your loan application in as soon as possible.
-"If you get a front place in the line, you'll be ahead of the backlog that occurs," says Conley, who has managed the Chase SBA program for 20 years.
+"If you get a front place in the line, you'll be ahead of the backlog that occurs," says Cameron, who has managed the Chase SBA program for 20 years.
 The good news is that SBA doesn't require immediate payment, and they don't charge for inspections or for providing help filling out applications.

 3. The IRS